HackYourFuture/curriculum/study-manual.md

 If we (or your mentor) notices that you copied code without applying the rules above, we will see that as plagiarism.
 In any case of fraud or plagiarism, you will be taken out of the program.

-Last but not least, when you copy code you dont understand, you might feel things are going great when in fact they are not.
+Last but not least, when you copy code you don't understand, you might feel things are going great when in fact they are not.
 Is a lot better to accept you are struggling or having a hard time with the task at hand and ask for help.
 A great programmer is not that one that knows every solution.
 Sometimes the best programmer is that one that knows how to look for solutions by himself and if after some time he doesnt find the solution, he asks for support.
 Your supervisor, mentors, colleagues and the core-team is here to help you.
 Use that to your advantage.

 ## 1.4 Tests <a name="tests"></a>